jdeinum/SDR/README.md

 So we try the scan every 2 seconds up to 5 times.

-The scanning procedure can be represented as a finite state machine, shown here:

-INSERT IMAGE

 # Setting Up
 Given that this experiment is very sensitive to other network noise, the first step is finding a suitably quiet location to conduct the experiment.
 This step